Held0fTheWelt/spider-navigation-plugin/README.md

 ### To build grid

 1. Use Editor Utility Script EUW_SpiderNavGridBuilder to generate Grid.
-2. Set BP_SpiderNavigationGameState As GameState to let NavGridComponent be added to GameState via GameFeatures.

 ### To find path
 * Plugin implements A* to find path.
 Can return a normal to each navigation point.